How to Get More Google Reviews for Your Business

 Action Plan

-Today: Get your Google review link and generate a QR code.
+Today: Get your Google review link and QR code with our free generator.
 Print 5 counter cards.

 This week: Place QR codes at your counter, on tables, or on your mirror.
 Ask 3 customers for reviews.